You are here: Home > Social Welfare > Social welfare payments > Carers > Half-rate Carer's Allowance

 • Already getting Carer's Allowance but also meet the qualifying criteria for another social welfare payment

 If you are getting Carer's Allowance and you also meet the qualifying conditions for another social welfare payment (for example, a State pension) you should apply for the other payment.
 If you qualify for the other payment you will be paid it in full and keep half your Carer’s Allowance payment as well.
-(For a list of social welfare payments payable with half-rate Carer's Allowance - see 'Rules' below)
+(For a list of social welfare payments paid with half-rate Carer's Allowance - see 'Rules' below)

 If you are currently getting Carer’s Allowance and your spouse, civil partner or cohabitant is claiming another social welfare payment (for example, Jobseeker’s Allowance), your spouse, civil partner or cohabitant may claim an increase in their social welfare payment for you as a qualified adult and your Carer’s Allowance will be reduced by 50%.
 This can only be done with your consent but it may increase your total household income.